deors/workshop-pipelines/readme.md

     ...
 ```

 For dependency check, it is possible to include a quality gate in the `dependencyCheckPublisher` function, causing the build to fail if any of the thresholds are not passed, as well as flagging a build as unstable.
-As an example, this is a quality gate flagging the build as unstable if there are at least one high severity or at least one normal severity issues, and failing the build if there are more than 2 high severity or more than 5 normal severity issues.
+As an example, this is a quality gate flagging the build as unstable if there are at least one high severity or at least one medium severity issues, and failing the build if there are more than 2 high severity or more than 5 medium severity issues.

 ```groovy
         ...